Cloudy Kitchen

 3. Place your strips and braids onto a parchment paper lined baking sheet and store in the fridge until ready to use.
 Press together the scraps and re-roll, these are good for extra lattice strips or for using pie stamps to cut out for the border - freeze for 10 minutes or so before stamping out to help the stamps hold their shape.

 4. Place the sliced apples in a large bowl.
 Add the vanilla bean paste.
-Combine the flour, sugar, and salt in a small bowl, then add to the apples and toss well to combine.
+Combine the flour, sugar, apple pie spice and salt in a small bowl, then add to the apples and toss well to combine.
 Transfer the filling to the lined pie dish a little at a time, packing the slices of apple in tightly, and mounding in the middle.
 Remember that it will bake down a little, so it is ok for the pie to seem a bit full.

 5. Arrange the strips of pie dough on the top of the pie, weaving into your desired lattice.
 If you are adding stamps, trim any overlapping pie dough and lattice strips so that they are flush with the edge of the pie dish, then glue on the stamps with a little egg wash.
 If you are crimping, trim the crust with a little overhang and then crimp as desired.